 PHC 6313—Environmental Health Concepts in Public Health (3 or 2)

 Survey of major topics of environmental health.
-Sources, routes, media, and health outcomes associated with biological, chemical, and physical agents in environment.
+Sources, routes, media, and health outcomes associated with biological, chemical, and physical agents in the environment.
 Effects of agents on disease, water quality, air quality, food safety, and land resources.
 Current legal framework, policies, and practices associated with environmental health and intended to improve public health.

-PHC 6410/formerly 6406—Psychological, Behavioral, and Social Issues in Public Health (3)
+PHC 6410—Psychological, Behavioral, and Social Issues in Public Health (3)

-Health behavior from an ecological perspective; includes primary, secondary and tertiary prevention across a variety of settings; incorporates behavioral science theory and methods.
+Health behavior from an ecological perspective; includes primary, secondary, and tertiary prevention across a variety of settings; incorporates behavioral science theory and methods.

 PHC 6937 – Introduction to Public Health (3)

-The purpose of this course is to provide a broad introduction to public health as well as an understanding about how their PhD specializations contribute to achieving the goals of public health.
+The purpose of this course is to provide a broad introduction to public health as well as an understanding of how their PhD specializations contribute to achieving the goals of public health.
 A full syllabus for this course can be found in the archives here: http://mph.ufl.edu/current-students/courses/syllabus-archives/.

 PHC 6089 – Public Health Computing (3) – Formerly PHC6055, PHC6080, PHC6081